 It looks at the following process in the software application.

 Find out which pages are most popular, at what times of day, and where your users are.
-See which pages perform the best kind of request and response process happening in a software.
+See which pages perform the best kind of request and response process happening in software.

 The external services and server will be monitored when they are slowing your work.

-Analyse the data statistics, identify specific instances and get the information on the stack trace and requests received on that particular process.
+Analyze the data statistics, identify specific instances and get the information on the stack trace and requests received on that particular process.

-Page views on your apps and app loading performance
+Pageviews on your apps and app loading performance

-Monitor conversion rates, response times, click rates, downloads and failure rates, which are called as AJAX calls for your web page.
+Monitor conversion rates, response times, click rates, downloads, and failure rates, which are called as AJAX calls for your web page.